-- establishing communication with the various Radio Access Network elements such as BSCs within the network - receiving requests to start or remove CBS and ETWS messages from external applications - · distributing the CBS and/or ETWS messages has connection with the various RANs of the 3GPP cellular network
+- establishing communication with the various Radio Access Network elements such as BSCs within the network - · receiving requests to start or remove CBS and ETWS messages from external applications - distributing the CBS and/or ETWS messages to the various RANs of the 3GPP cellular network

-Future versions of OsmoCBC are expected to contain the RNC-CBC interface with the SABP protocol, as well as the MME-CBC interface using the SBcAP protocol.
+Future versions of OsmoCBC are expected to contain the RNC-CBC interface with the SABP protocol.
 Should you be interested in contributing to this effort, please contact the author of this document.